 At EMA, we get this question a lot: “Do I need a softstarter or a VFD for this?” and the purpose of this article is to help answer that.
-Softstarters and VFDs both control induction motors but there are several distinct differences that are important to understand when determining which is best for you; some of the major distinctions are: the application, available power grid, and starting torque required.
+Softstarters and VFDs both control induction motors but there are several distinct differences that are important to understand when determining which is best for you; some of the major distinctions are the application, available power grid, and starting torque required.

 The application of the motor is a major consideration when determining whether a VFD or a softstart is necessary.
 A softstarter is a much less complex device than a VFD and therefore is typically on much less complex applications as well.
-If your application needs any kind of speed control whatsoever, than a softstarter will not do the job.
+If your application needs any kind of speed control whatsoever then a softstarter will not do the job.
 Softstarters use SCRs or Thyristors to reduce the initial voltage which limits initial current during startup, but once the motor is up to speed, the softstarter has done its job.
 Most softstarters close bypass contactors once the motor is up to speed, switching the motor to line power.
 Because the electronics are only in the circuit a very short amount of time, softstarters will typically last for a very long time and require minimal maintenance.
 Most softstarters are not designed for continuous duty so they are limited to a certain amount of starts per hour.
 Because softstarters utilize the phase rotation of the utility feeding it, reversing contactors are needed if you want to run the motor in forward and reverse directions.

 VFDs for speed

-VFDs on the other hand are designed to run the motor at any speed for any duration of time auxiliary cooling may be necessary on the motor at very low speeds.
+VFDs on the other hand are designed to run the motor at any speed for any duration of time, however, auxiliary cooling may be necessary on the motor if it is running at very low speeds.
 If your application requires the motor to run at ANY variance of speed, then a VFD is necessary.
 VFDs work by creating a pulse-width modulated output waveform created by transistors, which varies the voltage as well as the frequency to the motor.
 Because VFDs create their own output by drawing power from the DC bus, they can regulate the switching pattern at any time to increase the speed, decrease the speed, or even reverse the direction of the motor without any additional, external components.

 Available Power Grid

-There are times when an application is perfect for a softstarter but the available power grid simply cannot handle the inrush current used by softstarters on initial start.
-Although softstarters significantly reduce the inrush current on starting for motors, they only limit it to 200-250% inrush current.
+There are times when an application is perfect for a softstarter but the available power grid simply cannot handle the inrush current used by softstarters on the initial start.
+Although softstarters significantly reduce the inrush current on starting for motors, the only limit it to 200-250% inrush current.
 There are areas, typically in rural areas, where the power grid cannot handle that, the initial inrush pulls the line down.
-In situations like these, a VFD may be the only option because a VFD limits inrush current to 100-115%.
+In situations like these, a VFD may be the only option because a VFD limits the inrush current to 100-115%.
 There was an interesting situation recently in Nebraska where EMA used a VFD for this very reason.

-Starting Torque Required:
+Starting Torque Required

 In the world of variable frequency drives and softstarters, there are 4 major types of loads: